eficode-academy/github-actions-katas/README.md

 # Github Actions katas

-Look into the labs folder for exercises
+Look into the labs folder for exesdrcises

 ## Resources